 I get up early.
 Morning caffeine makes a difference.
 If you need your morning coffee or tea, give yourself a few minutes to enjoy a cup of coffee or tea before you start your day.

 Save a few minutes in the morning by prepping your coffee or tea the night before.
 Prepare your coffeemaker and set the timer to start a few minutes before your alarm so when you get up your coffee will be ready for you.

 This will sound crazy to a few of you, but I really don’t like leaving my home every morning if it’s a mess.
 I don’t like a sink full of dirty dishes, pj’s on the floor and toys left everywhere.
 I also don’t like coming home after work to a mess (it’s just more work do to later).

-If you are like me and like to have a “tidy” house, allow yourself 10-15 minutes for pick-up time before you start your day.
+If you are like me and like to have a “tidy” house (not perfect, but I don’t want to step on toys when I walk in the door after work), allow yourself 10 minutes for pick-up time before you start your day.
 When I get up, one of the first things I do is wash any leftover dishes and unload the dishwasher from the night before.
 I also try to make sure everyone has put breakfast dishes in the dishwasher and bedrooms have been picked up before we leave for the day.

 You Didn’t Make Your Bed

 I make my bed every day.
 I’ve had this habit for as long as I can remember.
 I think it’s an important one too if for no other reason than you have one discipline you do every day.
 Make your bed every day, even if you don’t think you have time.